SimBuddy/iSpindel-Stat/README.md

 The final device will read the data you already send via your iSpindel, and use the temperature component to decide to turn a heater on or off.
 This could be an equarium-style heater, a heating pad, or a space heater.

+You'll also need to know how to install and setup Arduino code platform and ESP32 libraries, and ensure that they work with the chosen display which comes on the ESP32 board.

 There is no need to provide your Brew-Spy account details, as your Brew-Spy account already publishes your existing iSpindel data, anonymously, but accessible nonetheless.